serialdatabus/odds-project/README.md

 - Fetch markets metadata
 - Fetch odds snapshot per fixture
 - Normalize bookmaker odds into a flat structure
-- Build market → outcome → odds mapping
+- Build market and outcome relationships
 - Proxy participant and bookmaker images

-Why this matters:
-- simplifies frontend logic
+This simplifies frontend logic and creates a safer boundary between external data and the UI.
-- avoids inconsistent API structures
-- prepares the system for caching and rate limiting

 ---

 ## Frontend Architecture

 The frontend is responsible for:
-- loading initial snapshot
+- loading snapshot data
 - connecting to WebSocket
-- handling real-time updates
+- processing real-time updates
 - validating incoming odds
 - simulating abnormal prices
-- rendering only reliable data
+- rendering only validated data

 ---

-## Snapshot + WebSocket Strategy
+## Snapshot and Real-Time Strategy

-The system uses a hybrid approach:
+The system uses a hybrid model.

-Snapshot (REST):
-- provides a consistent starting point
+Snapshot provides a consistent starting point.

-WebSocket:
-- provides real-time updates

-Why this is important:
+WebSocket provides incremental updates.

-- avoids incomplete state
+This avoids incomplete state and reduces race conditions.
-- reduces race conditions
-- ensures stable mapping between fixtures, markets and odds

 ---

 ## Odds Processing Pipeline

-Every incoming odd follows this flow:

 Incoming Odd
 ↓
 Normalization
 ↓
 Validation
 ↓
-Simulation (if enabled)
+Simulation
 ↓
 State Update
 ↓
 UI Rendering

 ---

 ## Validation Logic

-Validation is applied before storing any odd.
+Validation is applied before any odd is accepted into state.

 Checks performed:

-1. Structural Validation
-- odd must exist
-- required fields must exist
-- marketId, outcomeId and bookmaker must be valid

-2. Activity Check
+Structural validation ensures the object exists and contains required fields.

-- inactive odds are ignored
+Activity validation ensures only active odds are processed.

-3. Price Validation
-- decimal price must be within valid range
+Price validation ensures decimal and american prices are within valid ranges.
-- american price must be valid
-- invalid formats are rejected

-4. Fixture Consistency
-- odd must belong to the current fixture
+Fixture validation ensures the odd belongs to the current fixture.

-5. Market & Outcome Mapping
-- market must exist
-- outcome must belong to that market

-6. Staleness Protection
+Market validation ensures the market exists inside the fixture.

+Outcome validation ensures the outcome belongs to the market.

-- outdated odds are rejected
+Staleness validation ensures outdated odds are ignored.

 ---

-## Defensive Design Approach

-The system assumes data may be incorrect.

-Instead of failing:
-- invalid odds are ignored
+## Advanced Validation and Safety Model

+This system follows a defensive validation model similar to real trading systems.

+Instead of immediately trusting or removing data, each odd transitions through states.

+### Odd Lifecycle

+Incoming Odd
+↓
+Valid
+↓
+Suspicious
+↓
+Frozen or Removed

+### Suspicious State

+If an odd fails validation temporarily or shows abnormal behaviour:
+- it is not immediately removed
-- existing odds are marked invalid
+- it is marked as suspicious
-- system continues running safely
+- the system continues tracking it

+This avoids reacting to temporary feed glitches.

+### Frozen State

+If an odd repeatedly fails validation:
+- it is considered unreliable
+- it is frozen and excluded from decision making

+### Removal Strategy

+An odd is removed only when:
+- it becomes inactive
+- it no longer belongs to the fixture
+- its market or outcome becomes invalid
+- it is consistently stale
+- it repeatedly fails validation over time

+This prevents aggressive removal due to temporary inconsistencies.

 ---

+## Fixture Validation Strategy

+Fixtures are also treated as dynamic and potentially unreliable.

+A fixture is considered valid only if:
+- it exists in the snapshot
+- it contains valid markets
+- it receives consistent updates

+A fixture can be ignored or removed if:
+- it stops receiving updates
+- its structure becomes inconsistent
+- its markets cannot be validated
+- it becomes stale over time

+This ensures that the system does not rely on broken fixture data.

+---

+## Deviation-Based Validation

+The system is designed to compare odds within the same market and outcome.

+Grouping logic:

+marketId + outcomeId

+This allows comparing multiple bookmakers offering the same outcome.

+Future validation includes:
+- calculating a reference price
+- measuring deviation from the reference
+- increasing fault score when deviation is too high

+This mimics real-world anomaly detection in trading systems.

+---

+## Fault Accumulation Model

+Each odd can accumulate faults over time.

+When behaviour is abnormal:
+- faults increase

+When behaviour stabilizes:
+- faults decrease

+When faults exceed a threshold:
+- the odd is considered unreliable
+- it is frozen or removed

+This avoids reacting to single anomalies and instead focuses on patterns.

+---

 ## Simulation System

-The system supports simulation of abnormal scenarios.
+The system includes simulation to test abnormal conditions.

-Each odd can have simulation flags:
+Each odd may have:
-- outlier → small variation
+- outlier behaviour
+- deviation behaviour
-- deviation → medium abnormal change
+- hard deviation behaviour
-- harddeviation → extreme variation

-Important design choice:
-- simulatedPrice is generated once per update
-- it is stored and reused
-- it is not recalculated per render

-This ensures consistency.
+Simulated prices are generated once and stored.

+They are not recalculated on each render, ensuring consistency.

 ---

-## Data Model

-Each odd contains:

-- price → decimal price
-- priceAmerican → american format
-- simulatedPrice → generated once
-- displayPrice → value used for rendering
-- marketId / outcomeId / bookmaker
-- isValid → validation flag

----

 ## Display Logic

-The system separates raw data from display logic.
+The system separates data from presentation.

-raw data → price / priceAmerican
+Raw data includes price and priceAmerican.
-simulation → simulatedPrice
-display → displayPrice
+Simulation includes simulatedPrice.

-Display price is determined dynamically:
+Display value is derived dynamically.

-if simulation enabled → simulatedPrice else → price or priceAmerican
+This prevents inconsistencies and keeps logic clean.

 ---

 ## Real-Time Handling

 WebSocket updates are processed using:

-- filtering by bookmaker
+- bookmaker filtering
-- validation before state update
+- validation before update
-- normalization of incoming data
+- normalization
-- incremental state updates
+- incremental updates

 ---

 ## Race Condition Handling

-The system avoids crashes by:
+The system avoids runtime errors by:
 - ignoring updates when fixture is not ready
-- validating existence before accessing data
+- validating existence before access
-- using refs to access latest state inside async handlers
+- using refs to access latest state

 ---

 ## State Management

 The system uses:
 - useImmer for safe updates
-- useRef to avoid stale state in async callbacks
+- useRef to avoid stale closures
-- separation between:
-  - odds
-  - simulation state
+- separation of concerns between state types
-  - validation flags

 ---

-## Validation Engine (Foundation)

-A validation engine groups odds by:

-This prepares the system for:
-- comparing odds across bookmakers
-- detecting abnormal deviations
-- building a reference price

----

-## Future Fault Detection

-The system is designed to support:

-- fault accumulation per odd
-- increasing faults on anomalies
-- decreasing faults on recovery

-Possible states:
-- OK
-- SUSPICIOUS
-- FROZEN

----

-## Real-World Improvements
+## Real-World Security Improvements

-If this was production:
+If this system was deployed in production:

-### API Key Security
-- move API key to backend env variables
-- never expose in frontend

-### WebSocket Proxy Layer

-Benefits:
+API keys would be moved to environment variables and never exposed to the frontend.

+WebSocket connections would be proxied through the backend.

+Client → Backend → External API

+This would:
-- avoid IP limits
+- avoid IP-based rate limits
-- centralize connection
+- centralize data flow
-- validate before broadcasting
+- allow validation before broadcasting
-- share data across users

-### Centralized Validation
-- move validation logic to backend
+- protect API credentials

-- ensure consistency across clients
+Validation would run server-side to ensure consistency across all clients.

-### Caching
-- cache fixtures and markets
-- reduce API calls
+Caching would reduce API pressure.

-### Monitoring
-- detect anomalies
-- track feed stability

-### Deterministic Simulation
-- replace random simulation with seeded values

-### Containerization
-- Docker for backend and frontend
-- reproducible environments
+Monitoring would detect abnormal patterns in real time.

+Simulation would become deterministic instead of random.

+Containers would be used for consistent environments.

 ---